 Sydney man jailed for online child abuse offences

-AFP Child Protection Operations team in Eastern Command executed a search warrant at the man’s home in Cabramatta on 19 August 2021 and charged him with:
+The AFP’s Child Protection Operations team investigated and executed a search warrant at the man’s home in April, 2022.

-- One count of possessing/controlling child abuse material using a carriage service, contrary to section 474.22A of the Criminal Code Act 1995 (Cth); and
+- One count of using a carriage service to transmit child abuse material, contrary to section 474.22(1) of the Criminal Code Act 1995 (Cth);

 The ACCCE brings together specialist expertise and skills in a central hub, supporting investigations into online child sexual exploitation and developing prevention strategies focused on creating a safer online environment.